 BusyCal is a powerful, flexible, and reliable calendar created for those whose days are scheduled down to the minute.
 Packed with handy features, BusyCal will make your life easier by saving you the hassle of manual scheduling, integrating travel time into your plans, and sending you custom alerts.
 All while immediately syncing information to all your devices and between work and personal calendars.

 Plus, did you know you can mitigate the stress of missing a meeting once and for all?
-Try Meeter.
+Try In Your Face.

-Meeter is an app that will pull meeting information from all corners of your Mac and pack them into a handy schedule you can easily access from the menu bar.
-Customize schedule visibility and the way you want to join meetings, get timely notifications and stay in control of your upcoming events.
-With over 30 platforms supported, Meeter will save you time and eliminate confusion by letting you jump right on a call with no browser redirects!
+This is an app that will pull meeting information from all corners of your Mac and pack them into a handy schedule you can easily access from the menu bar.
+Customize schedule visibility and the way you want to join meetings, get timely notifications, and stay in control of your upcoming events.
+With multiple platforms supported, In Your Face will save you time and eliminate confusion by letting you jump right on a call with no browser redirects!

 Opening MSG on Mac solved

 Great news!
-All three apps — NotePlan, BusyCal, and Meeter — are available to you right away along with more than 240 apps on Setapp, a platform of best-in-class macOS and iOS apps created to maximize your efficacy in every field.
+All three apps — NotePlan, BusyCal, and In Your Face — are available to you right away along with more than 240 apps on Setapp, a platform of best-in-class macOS and iOS apps created to maximize your efficacy in every field.
+For example, you can use Spark Mail's AI assistant to write better emails faster; Bartender to personalize your menubar; CleanMyMac X to speed up your Mac.
 Take advantage of the seven-day trial to test every Setapp app today and you’ll never want to look back!